-At Chris Hudson & Associates, our Augusta dog bite lawyers will work hard to ensure that you don’t accept an insurer’s lowball offer, and you receive full and fair compensation.
+At The Chris Hudson Law Group, our Augusta dog bite lawyers will work hard to ensure that you don’t accept an insurer’s lowball offer and that you receive full and fair compensation.
 Our highly skilled dog bite attorneys know how to present the most persuasive case possible that will put you in a position to recover all the damages you deserve.

-Why Choose Chris Hudson & Associates to Handle My Case?
+Why Choose Chris Hudson Law Group to Handle My Dog Bite Case?

-When you work with the dog bite attorneys at Chris Hudson & Associates, we will tell you right off the bat how we intend to pursue your injury claim.
-This eliminates confusion that goes into the process of settling with an insurance company.
+When you work with the Augusta dog bite attorneys from The Chris Hudson Law Group, we will tell you right off the bat how we intend to pursue your injury claim.
+This eliminates the confusion that goes into the process of settling with an insurance company.
 Our No. 1 goal is to help you relax and recover.
-We tell you upfront what we will be helping with during every stage in the legal process, so you can rest assured that your case is in the hands of skilled and experienced lawyers.
+We tell you upfront what we will be helping with during every stage in the legal process, so you can rest assured that your case is in the hands of skilled and experienced dog bite lawyers.

 When you have been the victim of a dog bite, you need to focus on your health and recovery, rather than complicated legal proceedings.
-Our job at Chris Hudson & Associates is to negotiate with the insurance companies while you focus on getting better.
-When you hire Chris Hudson & Associates to handle your case, you gave have full confidence that our attorneys will be pursuing the maximum amount recoverable in your dog bite settlement, no matter the circumstances of your case.
+Our job at Chris Hudson Law Group is to negotiate with the insurance companies while you focus on getting better.
+When you hire Chris Hudson Law Group to handle your case, you gave have full confidence that our Augusta dog bite attorneys will be pursuing the maximum amount recoverable in your dog bite settlement, no matter the circumstances of your case.

 Types of Dog Bite Cases We Handle

-At Chris Hudson & Associates, we represent victims who have suffered any type of injury from a dog attack.
+At The Chris Hudson Law Group, we represent victims who have suffered any type of injury from a dog attack.
 We handle dog bite cases involving a wide range of injuries, including: